How to Open a Restaurant in 11 Steps

-That said, keep in mind that establishing a corporation requires having a board of directors as well as officers, and has more complicated tax filing requirements.
+Most attorneys tend to put restaurants in this high-liability category, so a C-corporation structure is most likely to be recommended.
+That said, keep in mind that establishing a C-corporation requires having a board of directors as well as officers, and has more complicated tax filing requirements.

 So consult your attorney, but also be prepared that the process might be a bit complex.

-Structured very similarly to a regular C corporation, S Corporations stand out because they’re taxed at the individual business owner level, rather than being taxed corporately.
+Structured very similarly to a regular C-corporation, S-Corporations stand out because they’re taxed at the individual business owner level, rather than being taxed corporately.

 Limited Liability Company (LLC)

-Offering the liability protections of a corporation along with the flexibility and tax simplicity of a sole proprietorship or partnership, the Limited Liability Company (LLC) is a “best of both worlds” business structure that has grown significantly in popularity over recent years.
+Offering the liability protections of a corporation along with the flexibility and tax simplicity of a sole proprietorship or partnership, the limited liability company (LLC) is a “best of both worlds” business structure that has grown significantly in popularity over recent years.

 Entrepreneurs who opt for an LLC structure can choose between a single-officer LLC, a partnership LLC, or a limited-liability corporation.

-Also known as your Employer Identification Number (EIN for short), this number helps the IRS keep track of your business for tax purposes.
+Also known as your employer identification number (EIN for short), this number helps the IRS keep track of your business for tax purposes.